CochainComplex/claude-desktop-manager/README-ISOLATION-FIX.md

    ✓ Cannot access real user's home directory (expected behavior)
    ```

-2. If you still see access to the real home directory, try using the fix-home-access.sh script.
+2. If you still see access to the real home directory, create a new instance which will use the improved isolation.

 3. Check that all paths in MCP configs use `/home/claude` rather than `/home/${SUDO_USER:-$(whoami)}`.